-If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+For more detailed guidance on public rights If you wish to contact your authority's appointed and the special powers of auditors, copies of external auditor please write to the address in the publication Local authority accounts: A paragraph 4 of the Notice of Public Rights and guide to your rights are available from the Publication of Unaudited Annual Governance & NAO website.
+Accountability Return.